TheLeoMag/Master-Thesis/README.md

 ## Data for Reproducing Results

-The data used for this analysis, including the cleaned input data, trained Doc2Vec models, and intermediate and final outputs, are available for download on Zenodo.
+All data used for this analysis, including the cleaned input data, trained Doc2Vec models, and intermediate and final outputs, are available for download on Zenodo.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14020130.svg)](https://doi.org/10.5281/zenodo.14020130)